Alfaleh1992/holbertonschool-shell/permissions/README.md

-This script changes the group ownership of the file 'hello' to 'school'.
+This script changes the group owner of the file 'hello' to 'school'.